-The Master of Arts in Christian Leadership is comprised of three content sections: the Graduate Bible core (18 hours), a concentration (15 hours) and a research component (3 hours).
-The student will select one of the four offered concentrations to focus their studies in preparation for completing a thesis project that will be based in the student's ministry context.
+The Master of Arts in Christian Leadership is comprised of three content sections: the Graduate Bible core (18 hours), a concentration (18 hours).
+The student will complete coursework in each of these sections in preparation for completing a portfolio project that measures the student's demonstration of competency for beginning or continuing in vocational or professional leadership.